deleonn/gopr/README.md

 # PR Description Generator

-PR Description Generator is a Go-based CLI tool that automatically generates pull request descriptions by comparing your current branch with the main branch.
+PR Description Generator is a Go-based CLI tool that automatically generates pull request descriptions by comparing your current branch with any branch.
 It uses a local Ollama instance to generate professional PR descriptions based on your actual code changes.

 ## Features

-- Automatically compares current branch with main branch
+- Automatically compares current branch with any branch
 - Extracts git diff and commit history
 - Generates professional PR descriptions using local Ollama models
 - Outputs markdown format for easy integration with GitHub CLI